A Lug_Nut point of view.

 A word of caution that should be observed in the use of any compression type braking, use only when the road surface provides adequate traction.
 Even wet roads, particularly just when it first starts to rain, may not be safe for unrestricted use.

 Extreme grades are not always a planned route.
 Ask other RVers about certain routes as to their challenges.
 This can be done through forum such as rv.net or irv2.com.
 Additionally you can talk to fellow RV enthusiasts that you may meet in campgrounds in your travels.

-You may encounter extreme grades while travelling in mountainous areas and be faced with this challenge, often without the option of turning around.
-However, skilful speed management and a cool hand can triumph.
+You may encounter extreme grades while traveling in mountainous areas and be faced with this challenge, often without the option of turning around.
+However, skillful speed management and a cool hand can triumph.